 Launch Academy is proud to announce Prism Shift, a women-only immersive coding program based in Washington, D.C.
 Prism Shift leverages four years of curriculum development and job placement relationships from Launch Academy to create a tech environment where women can not only learn and grow, but also thrive.

 But Prism Shift is so much more than a programming bootcamp—it’s a hub for women in tech.
 By reducing educational barriers, Prism Shift works toward closing gender gaps in technology and science careers.

 The details: Prism Shift students will attend 18 weeks of immersive, intensive web development boot camp.
-The program, taught by women for women, welcomes trans, genderqueer, and non-binary people who significantly identify as women.
+The women-centric program also welcomes trans, genderqueer, and non-binary people who significantly identify as women.
 The end goal?
 A junior-level tech job for every Prism Shift graduate.

 Beyond web development, our curriculum covers inclusion, leadership, and career navigation.
 We’ll also host networking events, skill-building seminars, and guest speakers to bring the women’s coding community together.

 “Despite its egalitarian promises, Silicon Valley remains very much a boy's club.
 According to the National Center for Women & Information Technology, women comprise just one in four tech professionals and only about one in five recipients of computer science (CS) degrees.
 The numbers are even more grim for women of color.”—William Fenton, PC Mag

 Prism Shift seeks to transform tech into a more inclusive industry, one that celebrates diversity in the service of better ideas, teams, and software.
 We believe large-scale cultural change starts (and builds) with a handful of incredibly passionate individuals working selflessly and collectively toward an equitable future for all.

 For too long, best practice in promoting workplace gender equality has had a narrow focus: building skills and confidence for women to address adversities prevalent in male-dominated fields—e.g., the lean in approach.